Piccolo (Dragon Ball): Abilities

 Like many other characters in Dragon Ball, Piccolo has the ability of flight through the technique called Bukū-jutsu (舞空術).
 He also possesses an attack called the Bakuretsumaha (爆裂魔波), which is fired with one hand being supported by the other.
 One of Piccolo's most powerful attacks is the Makankōsappō (魔貫光殺砲) an attack that is expelled from Piccolo's index and middle fingers.
 Unlike most energy-based attacks in Dragon Ball, the potent Makankōsappō pierces its targets like a drill rather than enveloping them or exploding on contact.
 Another attack of Piccolo's is the Renzoku Sen Kōdan (連続閃光弾), which involves firing off many orbs of energy that float around the opponent.
 Piccolo then squeezes his hand to make all the orbs converge onto the opponent, exploding on contact.
 The Masenkō (魔閃光) is another of his signature attacks, being one that he teaches to his pupil Gohan.
 Another move Piccolo is seen to have is the Gekiretsu Kodan (激烈光弾) which is conjured by putting his hands on his chest, gathering energy, and then releasing it outwards.
 One of Piccolo's less frequently used techniques is the ability to fire energy rays from his eyes, which he first uses against Krillin's energy attack during their match in the 23rd Tenkaichi Budōkai, then later against Goku in the finals, and again when he trains Gohan.
 It is also revealed that he is capable of performing the Mafūba (魔封波), and invented by Master Mutaito to seal his evil parent in a rice cooker, and can reverse this technique, using it against his good counterpart.

 Piccolo can also perform a type of fusion, which he does with Nail on planet Namek to confront Frieza and with Kami to confront the Androids, each time greatly increasing his power; the first time enough to clash toe-to-toe with Frieza's second form, and in the latter, he becomes much more powerful than an unmastered "Super Saiyan".

-In this form, he has been known as a "Super Namekian" and was able to fight on par with Android 17.
+In this form, which was before the original Piccolo and Kami separated known as a "Nameless Namekian", he was able to fight on par with Android 17.

+In Dragon Ball Super: Super Hero, Piccolo has Dende upgrade the earth's Dragon Balls, allowing Shenron to grant a potential unlock similar to the Grand Elder Guru's power in Dragon Ball Z. This results in him gaining a yellow Potential Unleashed transformation.
+Against Gamma 2, it is revealed that the "extra" power-up that Shenron had given earlier was a new form, Orange Piccolo.